karthikbadam/PolyChrome/README.md

 ###How to use PolyChrome:

-- Open your browser and enter the url "localhost:3000" or "serverIP:3000", depending on where you are running the server.
+- Open your browser and enter the url "localhost:3000" or "[hostname]:3000", depending on where you are running the server.
 This will open the following page:
 <br><br>
 <img src="https://github.com/karthikbadam/PolyChrome/blob/master/screenshots/screenshot-0.PNG?raw=true">

-- Note that if you want to try out PolyChrome collaboration on the same device, you have to open the above URL ("serverIP:3000") in two tabs, as each tab gets a unique peerID.
+- Note that if you want to try out PolyChrome collaboration on the same device, you have to open the above URL ("[hostname]:3000") in two different tabs, as each tab gets a unique deviceID.

 - Type in a URL in the respective space, and click the triangular icon to submit.
 Now, PolyChrome fetches the content of this URL by acting as a proxy, and opens it in a new window as follows:
 <br><br>
 <img src="https://github.com/karthikbadam/PolyChrome/blob/master/screenshots/screenshot-1.PNG?raw=true">

--  The feedback panel on top right of this page, shows the details of the events being captured, and also connected peers (highlighted).
+-  The feedback panel on top right of this page, shows the details of the events being captured, and also the connected peers (highlighted).
 <br><br>
 <img src="https://github.com/karthikbadam/PolyChrome/blob/master/screenshots/screenshot-2.PNG?raw=true">